// Our History, our journey - by Rob Varley Here we begin...

 // This was our second single: 'Dressed In Black'.
 Song recorded with the help of session musicians and our friend who ran the studio.
 Recorded at OutHouse studio in Reading.
 Video made by us.

 // So how did we get to Mai Eve, I hear you ask?.
 Well, truth is, Izi got ill and was unable to sing for a long period of time.
 Experiencing withdraw symptoms, I decided on the idea of remixing a couple of our existing tracks.
 So for the first time, and this is shocking, I turned my hand to keyboards and synths.
 And the more I did it, the more I got into it.
 I always ran everything past Izi and she helped when it was needed.
 We both liked the results so we kept going.// A big thing happened in 2018, we took a track into a specialist EDM studio and had the luck to work with a great producer: Andy Whitmore.
-The result was a song called: 'Feel'.
+The result was a song called: 'When You Scream'.
 We couldn't believe how great it sounded, we absolutely loved it.
 So in October 2018, we decided to go the whole nine yards and launch a new act and we called it: 'Mai Eve'.

 // Thanks for listening, now you know. and here we end...